joaoafonso386/apps-with-docker/04-frontend-app/README.md

 # Frontend app

-Containerize the app and add a CI integration with Travis CI.
+React app that serves as example to be containerized and used to build a CI pipeline (with travis).

+-- AUTO GENERATED --

 # Getting Started with Create React App